pingbird/puro/puro/README.md

 # About

-Puro is an experimental tool for installing and managing flutter versions.
+Puro is an experimental tool for installing and managing Flutter versions.

 ## Quick start